 You are gonna love the view from Akraberg Lighthouse.
 The lighthouse is situated on the very tip of the Faroe Islands when looking south.

 People in the Faroe Islands have been dependent on the sea since the first Vikings settled here more than a thousand years ago.
 Lighthouses have been pivotal for guiding sailors safely back home.

 Now travellers are starting to notice the iconic locations of lighthouses in the Faroe Islands.
 If you are into photography or interested in exploring stunning sights, we recommend you to see these lighthouses.

-All these lighthouses are remote, so you need to plan a tour for several days in order to see them all.
+All these lighthouses are remote, so you need to plan a trip to the Faroe Islands for four days or more in order to see them all.
 One lighthouse a day would be perfect, as you will have the opportunity to delve into other beautiful sights on the islands where these outstanding lighthouses are located.